IQSS/dataverse/doc/sphinx-guides/source/container/base-image.rst

 Adding basic functionality like executing scripts at container boot, monitoring, memory tweaks etc is all done at this layer, to make the application image focus on the app itself.

+**NOTE: The base image does not contain the Dataverse application itself.**

 Within the main repository, you may find the base image's files at ``<git root>/modules/container-base``.
 This Maven module uses the `Maven Docker Plugin <https://dmp.fabric8.io>`_ to build and ship the image.
 You may use, extend, or alter this image to your liking and/or host in some different registry if you want to.